NCRP

 Richard Leggett , Chairman

-Sergei Y. Tolmachev
+Sergey Y. Tolmachev

 is a Research Professor in the College of Pharmacy and Pharmaceutical Sciences, Washington State University, and the Director of the United States Transuranium and Uranium Registries.
 He earned his Diploma (MSc equivalent) in Nuclear Chemical Engineering (Radiochemistry) from the Mendeleev University of Chemical Technology of Russia (Moscow) in 1993.
 While supported by a scholarship from the Ministry of Education, Culture, and Sport of Japan, he earned the degree of Doctor of Science (PhD equivalent) from Kyushu University (Fukuoka) in 2001.
 Dr. Tolmachev’s research interests have involved the fields of environmental radioecology, radiochemistry, nuclear analytical techniques, mass spectrometric measurements, internal dosimetry, and biokinetic modeling.
 Dr. Tolmachev has been a member of NCRP since 2020.
 He served as a chair of radiochemistry team of the Council Committee 2 (2017 to 2022) and a vice-chair of the Scientific Committee 6-12 (2018 to 2022) on brain dosimetry.
 Dr. Tolmachev serves on the U.S. Scientific Review Group for the U.S. Department of Energy’s Russian Health Studies Program and is a member of the Board of Trustees of the Herbert M. Parker Foundation.
 Internationally, Dr. Tolmachev is a member of the European Radiation Dosimetry Group (EURADOS) Working Group 7 on Internal Dosimetry and serves on the Editorial Board of the Japanese Journal of Health Physics.

-Sergei Y. Tolmachev , Vice Chairman
+Sergey Y. Tolmachev , Vice Chairman

 Maia Avtandilashvili